duckietown/docs-AIDO/book/AIDO/05_introduction/15_welcome.md

 - Look through the contents of this documentation using the links on the left.
 Note that the "Parts" have many "Chapters" that you can see when you click on the Part title,
 - Join our [slack community](https://join.slack.com/t/duckietown/shared_invite/enQtNTU0Njk4NzU2NTY1LWM2YzdlNmJmOTg4MzAyODc2YTI3YTc5MzE2MThkZGUwYTFkZWQ4M2ZlZGU1YTZhYjg5YTgzNDkyMzI2ZjNhZWE),
+- Look on the [Duckietown Stack Overflow](https://stackoverflow.com/c/duckietown/) to see if someone already answered your question
 - If you are sure you actually found a bug, file a github issue in the appropriate repo.